jvm-comp47360/bus-me/ReadMe/ReadMe_user.md

 </p>

 - **Plan Journey**
-Once above data as selected, there is a plan journey button.
-Click it will get route planning and time predictions.
+Once the above information has been provided, the "Plan Journey" button will activate and become clickable.
+Clicking it will retrieve route planning and time predictions.

-### **3. Result Shown**
+### **3. Results**
-The prediction result will be shown in two part.
-One is a journey panel show the text information.
-The other is the map view of the prediction result.
+There are two core components to the way the prediction result will be displayed.
+The first is a journey panel that will display the journey plan in text.
+The second is the map view of the prediction result.
 - **Journey Panel**
 Journey panel will show on the right top of the map.
 It has a time table with the start stop, finish stop, line id of the routes and the prediction result.
 A Journey times button will show a line chart with recent hours prediction results.
+Please note that in the event that "Multi Route" mode is selected, the journey panel will show every leg of the journey, including stopovers, if applicable.
 <p align="center">
 <img src="image/journey_panel.png" width="400px">
 </p>